Night photography has intrigued landscape photographers for decades… and with good reason. Night photography is just plain fun!

-Wait…I’m supposed to be encouraging people to study photography with me.
+Wait…I’m supposed to encourage people to study photography with me.
 I shouldn’t say that!
 But it’s true.
 To go beyond basic pinpoint stars, exposure blending, star trails, light painting, and other fun activities, you’ll need some education.
 There… I did my shameless self promotion.

-To get you started, here are some beginning settings to try out the next time the sun goes down.
-About 45 minutes to an hour after sunset, with your digital camera, a wide angle lens, and a tripod, try these settings and see what you get.
+For starters, use these beginner settings the next time the sun goes down.
+About 45 minutes to an hour after sunset, go out with your digital camera, a wide angle lens, and a tripod.
+Try the following settings and see what you get.
 ISO 1400 to 2000, f/4, 16-24mm, 25-30 seconds.
 Use your internal timer or a remote if you have one to avoid pressing the shutter button during the exposure.
-Obviously, those numbers can be adjusted and, depending on your location, you will be making adjustments for light levels.
+Obviously, those numbers can be adjusted, and depending on your location, you will be making adjustments for light levels.
 The digital sensor is like a sponge, ready to absorb light.
 You’ll be surprised how many stars you can see in your image that you may not be able to see with the naked eye.

 I Need to Travel Far From any City